 A reader asked if the doTerra business opportunity was legitimate.
-I won’t answer that directly, but I will present a step-by-step process to evaluate the doTerra business opportunity, so anyone can determine if it’s right for them.
+I won’t answer that directly.
+However, in this DoTerra Review, I will present a step-by-step process to evaluate the opportunity, so anyone can determine if it’s right for them.

 Can you make money with doTerra?
 According to the doTerra Earning Disclaimer, most deTerra distributors do not make money, and only 1% of doTerra distributors earn more than $27,500 a year before deducting the cost of products and business expenses.